Jarvis

 Indian IT companies are making strides but are still catching up.
 Infosys launched its AI platform “Topaz,” and TCS rolled out its “AI.Cloud” services, but the revenue contribution from these is currently modest.
 Indian firms are increasingly partnering with global cloud providers like AWS, Azure, and Google Cloud to offer AI-enabled solutions to enterprise clients.

-In the long term, Indian IT is expected to adapt AI to improve productivity and margins, whereas global tech will likely create the AI tools that shape the world.
+In the long term, Indian IT stocks is expected to adapt AI to improve productivity and margins, whereas global tech will likely create the AI tools that shape the world.

-Investor Strategy: Which One Fits Your Portfolio?
+Investor Strategy: Which IT Stocks Fits Your Portfolio?

 Your investment decision depends on your risk appetite, investment horizon, and financial goals.

-Invest in Indian IT if you: –
+Invest in Indian IT sector stocks if you: –

 • Prefer predictable cash flows and regular dividends.